Section 1031 Exchanges in Business Sales

 • Specifically, Section 1031 Exchanges do not cover the sale of goodwill, which is typically the major component of the business sale.

-• Goodwill is the portion of the purchase price that represents the premium above and beyond the net tangible value of the equipment.
+• Goodwill is the portion of the purchase price that represents the premium above and beyond its net tangible value.

-• This can be referred to as the intangible assets of a business.
+• The goodwill can be referred to as the intangible assets of a business.

-For business owners that own the commercial property in which their business is located, such property may be sheltered from capital gains taxes if such property is properly exchanged under Section 1031.
+For business owners that own the commercial property housing their business, such property may be sheltered from capital gains taxes if properly exchanged under Section 1031.
 The sales price of the commercial property must be separated from the sales price of the business in order to determine what qualifies for a section 1031 Exchange.

 • Let’s say for example that an auto shop owner owns the building that houses his or her auto repair shop.